Daniel-Oberlin/recalbox-tools/README.md

 % sudo umount /Volumes/RECALBOX
 % hdiutil detach /dev/disk5  # Adjust if your device is different
 ```

+**TODO:** run through the above, make sure it works.
+Also, why set permissions if they never existed in FAT32?

 partition_setup.sh was not required.

 Be sure to fill the SD card with dummy "project" partitiosn so that you can add other OS using "replace" later without re-doing the parition scheme.